formulae-org/formulae-js/formulae/ai_primer.md

-# Fōrmulæ — Composing primer
+# Fōrmulæ — AI primer

-This document is a primer on using Fōrmulæ expressions as a composing interchange format.
-It is written for AI models.
+This document is a primer on using Fōrmulæ expressions as an interchange format with AI models.

 ---

 ## Instructions

-- Every message you receive will be a Fōrmulæ XML expression.
+- Every message you receive will be a **single Fōrmulæ XML expression** — the bare XML only, with no surrounding prose, no introduction, and no markdown code fences.
 - Every response you produce must be a **single Fōrmulæ XML expression** — the bare XML only, with no surrounding prose, no introduction, and no markdown code fences.
-- When your response includes `Graphics.RasterGraphics` elements with `MediaRef="gen-N"` identifiers, you **must also generate each image and include it as an `inline_data` part** in the same response, one per `gen-N` in order.
-A response that contains `gen-N` placeholders without the matching image data is **incomplete** — the placeholders cannot be resolved without the data.

 ---

+## Fōrmulæ XML expression

-## Overview
+### Overview

 Fōrmulæ expressions can be exchanged as XML between a human and an AI model (or between AI models) to compose rich, structured visual content.
 A human creates an expression in the Fōrmulæ interactive notebook — a mathematical formula, a paragraph, a chemical compound, a diagram, etc. — and sends its XML representation as a message.
 The AI responds with its own XML expression tree, which Fōrmulæ renders back in the notebook.